dagbdagb/juniper-ztp/README.md

 The purpose of this repo is to enable ZTP-installing Junos on EX2300/EX3400, even when installation fails due to lack of space.
 The way it is done, is to use the out-of-box ZTP functionality to load a custom *configuration* file *only*.
 (I.e. not a Junos upgrade.)

 This config will in turn enable a bit of slax/op-scripting, which does the cleanup necessary to successfully upgrade Junos.
 After the install completes, the script runs again to check if the correct Junos version is installed.
-If this is the case, the script disables itself.
+If this is the case, the script disables itself, changes the dhcp vendor-id, and re-enables ZTP.
+This triggers loading of our preferred deployment config.

-All the heavy lifting performed by [kquilliam](https://github.com/kquilliam/juniper-ztp), who deserves all the glory.
+All the heavy lifting performed by [kquilliam](https://github.com/kquilliam/juniper-ztp), who (as far as I know) deserves all the glory.
 This fork is primarily for my own purposes and to add a bit of customization/documentation/explanation.

 Slightly more detailed explanation below: